065536/Analysis-of-a-Classification-model/README.md

 The goal of this problem is to use appropriate attributes in "crim, zn, indus, chas, nox, rm, age, dis, rad, tax, ptratio, b, lstat" to predict the last attribute "medv".

-I finished the data clearning, visulization, modeling, classification and result analysis in the Jupyter notebook.
+I finished the data clearning, visualization, modeling, classification by linear regression and result analysis in the Jupyter notebook.
 Please go to it for details.